miles354/in2research_journeys/_posts/2025/07/2025-07-25-luthyanof-week6-learning-excalibur.md

 **Introduction**
 ___________________________________________________________________________________________________________________________________

 This week, I began the process of creating a benchmark to test HPC performance.
-I used examples such as Hello World, Sobrero, and Stream to better understand how benchmarks are structured and executed.
+I used examples such as Hello World, Sombrero, and Stream to better understand how benchmarks are structured and executed.

 ___________________________________________________________________________________________________________________________________
 **Challenges**